Handbook of Business Procedures

 20.6.6.
 ELECTRONIC RECORDS

-Records created, managed, or retained in electronic formats or automated systems as master records at The University of Texas at Austin must be retained and disposed of in accordance with The University of Texas at Austin Records Retention Schedule (UTRRS) and university policy.
+Records created, managed, or retained in electronic formats or automated systems as master records at The University of Texas at Austin or by a private contractor to the university must be retained and disposed of in accordance with The University of Texas at Austin Records Retention Schedule (UTRRS) and university policy.
 State law regarding electronic records requires that they are individually identifiable and retrievable for their entire retention period.
 Backup tapes cannot be considered a method of retaining records unless the backup tape is indexed for individual record retrieval.

 B. Master Records Retained in Electronic Format at the Enterprise Level